JcbbehJdh/FancyDuck-toolkit/README.md

 1234567890

 What is this tool?
-This tool is for penetracing testers or just for fun it has facebook cracking ,twitter hacking,ddos and a decrypter and encrypter tool.
+This tool is for penetracing testers or just for fun it has ddos and a decrypter and encrypter tool.
 It also has a bruteforcessh tool and zip file cracker